 The Category field is set to the value for public action defined in Table 8-38 (Category values).

-The FILS Action field is set to the value given in Table 8-281ai (FILS Action frame fields) for FILS Higher Layer Encapsulation frame
+The FILS Action field is set to the value given in Table 8-281al (FILS Action frame fields) for FILS Secure Container Action frame

-FILS Higher Layer Encapsulation frame carries one or more Higher Layer Encapsulation elements.
-The FILS Secure Container element carries the FILS parameters for IP address assignment and DNS server information.
+[CID2171]The [Editorial]FILS Secure Container element carries the FILS parameters for IP address assignment and DNS server information.

 address setup during association/reassociation procedure [CID #1321, 1322, 1323, 13/0596r1]

 IP address setup may be performed during association/reassociation procedure.
 Two mechanisms are defined for IP address setup: (a) encapsulation of a higher layer protocol, such as DHCP, (b) FILS IP address configuration.
 The choice is determined by the STA based on what IP Address assignment methods are supported by the AP.